0xdueltek/docs/docs/guide/index.md

-# What is Dueltek?
+# What is DU3L73K?

-Dueltek is a powerful and flexible platform designed for managing and facilitating duels or competitive matches.
-Whether you're building a game, a competition platform, or any system that requires head-to-head matchups, Dueltek provides the tools and infrastructure you need.
+DU3L73K (Dueltek) is a livestreaming gaming platform designed to facilitate and settle PVP duels or competitive matches.
+Whether you're a web2 streamer, a web3 gamer, or a community that organizes head-to-head matchups, DU3L73K provides the tools you need to create a market around your event and bring everyone together.

 ## Key Features

-- **Matchmaking System**: Efficiently pair participants based on skill level, preferences, or other criteria
-- **Real-time Updates**: Get instant notifications and updates on duel progress
-- **Customizable Rules**: Define your own rule sets and victory conditions
-- **Statistics Tracking**: Comprehensive statistics and history for all duels
+- **Bring your own Duels**: DU3L73K lets you publish a livestream where other participants can bet on the outcome.
+- **Self Hosted**: Participants organize their own matches and are responsible for submitting a valid stream.
+- **Optimistic Settlement**: Duel outcomes are assumed to be truthful unless disputed within 48hrs.
-- **User Management**: Easy-to-use interfaces for managing participants
+- **Duel Management**: Easy-to-use interfaces for managing your events.

-## Why Choose Dueltek?
+## Why Choose DU3L73K?

-Dueltek was built with performance, flexibility, and user experience in mind.
+DU3L73K was built for the web3 community and gamers everywhere.
 It's designed to be:

-- **Fast**: Optimized for quick response times and minimal latency
-- **Reliable**: Built with robust error handling and recovery mechanisms
-- **Extensible**: Easy to extend with plugins and custom modules
-- **Developer-friendly**: Well-documented API and intuitive interfaces
+- **Free**: We take no fees or revenue.
+All duel incentives are self-contanied.
+- **Community Aligned**: Every action is designed to return value to users.
+- **Positive Sum**: Hosts, Fighters, Bettors, and the community win together.

 Ready to get started?
 Check out our [Getting Started](/guide/getting-started) guide!